Anti-nuclear weapons group based in United Kingdom

 Opposes U.S. development of missile defense system

-A member of the Abolition 2000 antiwar coalition, the United Kingdom-based Campaign for Nuclear Disarmament (CND) defines itself as an organization that “campaigns non-violently to rid the world of nuclear weapons and other weapons of mass destruction and to create genuine security for future generations.”
-A first step toward this objective, says CND, must be to “change government policies to bring about the elimination of British nuclear weapons as a major contribution to global abolition …”
+A member of the Abolition 2000 antiwar coalition, the United Kingdom-based Campaign for Nuclear Disarmament (CND) defines itself as an organization that “campaigns non-violently” to “rid the world of nuclear weapons and other weapons of mass destruction,” so as to “create genuine security for future generations.”
+A first step toward this objective, says CND, must be to “change government policies to bring about the elimination of British nuclear weapons” in particular.

-CND was formed in 1958 when the United States, under the aegis of NATO, placed several of its fleet submarines and intermediate-range missiles in Britain to counter possible Warsaw Pact aggression.
+CND was formed in 1958 after the United States, under the aegis of NATO, had placed several of its fleet submarines and intermediate-range missiles in British territory to counter possible Warsaw Pact aggression.
 Leftist author and playwright J.B.
-Priestley wrote an article in The New Statesman urging Britain's unilateral withdrawal from the nuclear deterrent.
-This motivated the leftwing British intelligentsia to form CND.
+Priestley wrote an article in The New Statesman urging Britain's unilateral withdrawal from NATO's nuclear deterrent, and this helped spur the left-wing British intelligentsia to create CND.
 Philosopher Bertrand Russell was the first president of the organization, whose membership grew rapidly during its early years.